underscoretype/typeface-strings/README.md

 * `-s` `--word-sequence`: Allow combinations of several words from the source to match a given width -w'
 * `-c` `--letter-combinations`: List of comma-separated n-grams that must be found in matched strings
 * `-g` `--generate`: Use the input text to generate a randomized Markov chain based text from which to extract words (and word combinations), provide number of letters to generate.
 Especially useful in conjunction with -s.
 Ideally used with a sample text that contains punctuation, so sentences can be extracted for analysis
+* `-sub` `--substitute`: Use a text document that contains substitution rules to apply before calculating word lengths (see [substitution-examples.txt](substitution-examples.txt) for more info)
 * `-v` `--verbose`: Output verbose information of the generation process

 ## Example dictionaries